Abishevs/FrappsterBankCLI/README.md

 py -m frappster.main
 ```

-## for noobs (Tutorial)
+## Usage
-There is an test.db with some populated Users and asigned accounts to
+There is an test.db with some pre-populated Users  with assigned accounts.

-them.
-If you delete db on start it will anyways create
+If you delete db before start.
+No worries, it will create
 the super powerfull Wizard Anorak (aka admin account) otherwise there is
 no way to use it (it's a bank after all it gotta be properly secured...)

-then you can log in with his superpowerfull credentials
+Then you can log in with his superpowerfull and secure credentials
 login ID: 42069
 password: secure

-There are other prebuilt users with prebuilt accounts and some
-transaction history to see.
+User accounts with some transaction history to test CLI.
 (P.S. only admins and employees can create
 users and open accounts for chosen users)

 First Customer User: